cj-mills/cjm-tqdm-capture/README.md

     bar_id: Optional[str]  # Unique identifier for this progress bar
     position: Optional[int]  # Display position for multi-bar scenarios

-    def to_dict(self):
+    def to_dict(
-            """Convert to dictionary for JSON serialization"""
-            return {
-                'progress': self.progress,
+            self
-        "Convert to dictionary for JSON serialization"
+        ) -> dict: # Dictionary with all progress fields for JSON serialization "Convert to dictionary for JSON serialization"
 ```